Tina Field Howe lives in Waverly, New

 the Southern Finger Lakes and NYSCA to create an audio book of

 Alysa of the Fields.
-She auditioned 50 actors to play the
+She cast 42 actors in the character

 addition to writing stories, poetry and screenplays, Tina has